Cloudxtreme/master-password-shell-script/README.md

 # master-password-shell-script

-**With this script you can generate strong password for your logins**
+**With this script you can generate strong passwords for your logins**

 ## Usage
 - To use this script you only need to write in your terminal `sh ./masterPassword.sh <USER>` and you will recive a series of steps to follow for generate your password.